125 YEARS AGO: OCT. 2, 1897

 Ashcroft Hotel: The annex to the Ashcroft hotel is completed with the exception of a few finishing touches by the painter, and the furniture is at the station ready to be put in shape.
 The annex consists of seventeen bedrooms, with bath room, parlour, and writing room.
 The dining room of the hotel will be lengthened about twenty feet and a new kitchen built on the side.
 Everything will be in first class shape for the accommodation of visitors.

 The Slate Creek Tragedy; Coroner’s Inquiry: An announcement last week of the shooting of Jas.
 Hamilton of Slate creek by Mrs. Thos.
 Rabbitt, the following is the result of the coroner’s inquest which was held at Tulameen, on Tuesday, 21st inst., by Coroner John Clapperton.
-“We, the jury empanelled to enquire into the matter of the death of James Hamilton after hearing the evidence given in the case, do find that James Hamilton came to his death by a gun shot wound, said gun being in the hands of Mrs. Euphemia Rabbitt.
+He briefly addressed the jury and allowed them to retire to consider their verdict: “We, the jury empanelled to enquire into the matter of the death of James Hamilton after hearing the evidence given in the case, do find that James Hamilton came to his death by a gun shot wound, said gun being in the hands of Mrs. Euphemia Rabbitt.
 And it is our belief that Mrs. Euphemia Rabbitt shot the said James Hamilton in self-defence.”
 Mrs. Rabbitt was committed to stand her trial at Kamloops Assizes.
 Much sympathy is expressed all through the district for Mrs. Rabbitt and for her family.

 100 YEARS AGO: SEPT.
 30, 1922